Ramsey problems for Berge hypergraphs: Small uniformity

 \

 \textbf{Case 4.} There are deep blue and deep red edges, and $T_1$ and $T_2$ are both non-stars.

-\textbf{Case 4.1.} $T_1$ satisfies \textbf{(ii)} of Lemma \ref{ujfa}.
-Note that often there are multiple ways to choose the two edges specified there.
+\textbf{Case 4.1.} $T_1$ or $T_2$ satisfies \textbf{(ii)} of Lemma \ref{ujfa}.
+We assume it is $T_1$, the other case follows similarly.
+Note that often there are multiple ways to choose the two edges of $T_1$ specified in \textbf{(ii)} of Lemma \ref{ujfa}.
 We pick them arbitrarily, except in case $T_1$ is a star with center $v$ and another edge $uw$ is attached to a leaf $u$, and we have to pick two adjacent edges.
 In that case we pick the edge $uv$ and an edge $vz$ for an arbitrary $z$.

-\textbf{Case 4.1.1.} There is a deep blue edge $e_1=uv$ and another edge $e_2=wz$ is contained in at most one red hyperedge $wzx$.
-Note that $e_1$ and $e_2$ may share a vertex.
+\textbf{Case 4.1.1.} There is a deep blue edge $e_1=uv$, and another edge $e_2=wz$ is contained in at most one red hyperedge $wzx$.
+Note that $e_1$ and $e_2$ may share a vertex, or $x$ can be one of $u$ or $v$.
 The edges $e_1$ and $e_2$ will correspond to the two independent or adjacent edges described in \textbf{(ii)} of Lemma \ref{ujfa}, depending on if $e_1$ and $e_2$ are independent.
 Let $e_1'$ and $e_2'$ be those two edges of $T_1$.
-As $T_1$ is not a star and has at least six vertices, there is a vertex $x'$ in it that is connected to an endpoint of only one of $e_1'$ and $e_2'$, say $e_2'$.
+As $T_1$ is not a star and has at least six vertices, there is a vertex $x'$ in it that is connected to an endpoint of only one of $e_1'$ and $e_2'$, say $e_1'$.
 Then we let $e_1$ correspond to $e_1'$ and $e_2$ correspond to $e_2'$.
-For every other vertex of $T_1$, we identify it with an arbitrary vertex in $\cK_n^3$.
+Let $x$ (if exists and is different from $u$ and $v$) correspond to $x'$.
+For every other vertex of $T_1$, we identify it with an arbitrary other vertex in $\cK_n^3$.
 This way we choose a copy of $T_1$ in the shadow graph.